Leave this site

 The following have been consulted during the formulation of this document:

-7.1 The Information Security Officer will be responsible for ensuring that this procedure/SOP will remain current in line with HMG and ACPO policy.
+7.1 The information security officer will be responsible for ensuring that this procedure/SOP will remain current in line with HMG and ACPO policy.

 7.2 This procedure/SOP will be reviewed by or on behalf of the forces’ SIROs every two years.